Get our FREE IIFYM Weight Loss Starter Guide

-Tracking Macros vs. Holiday Meals – How to Survive the Onslaught of Massive Meals
+Tracking Macros vs. Holiday Meals – How to Survive the Massive Meals

 Remember the most important part of the holidays

 The holidays are a great opportunity to spend time with the people that you care about.
 The last thing you need is one more variable adding extra stress to the mix.
 It can become easy to alienate family and friends or to unintentionally guilt them if you make too big of a scene.

 Letting people know you have goals and need to stay within certain parameters to meet them may help your loved ones to understand why you may choose to eat less, or not partake in certain dishes.